yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 ## Creating a virtual disk for installation

-We need to use qemu-img to create a disk file to install macOS to.
+We need to use `qemu-img` to create a virtual disk to install macOS to.
 Change 90G, to however big or small you want your virtual machine's drive size to be.

 ```
 cd /where/you/want/the/disk/to/be
 qemu-img create -f qcow2 macoshd.img 90G
 ```
 (`-f qcow2` compresses the disk image.
 If you wanted, you could always create a raw file using the option `-f raw` instead, and you would have a 90GB file on your disk.
 After that, don't forget to modify your macos.xml file.
-Delete the whole line that says `qcow2` in the macos.xml file.)
+Delete the entire line that says `qcow2` in the macos.xml file.)

 ## Configuring the virtual machine

-Download the macos.xml file from the git directory.
+Download the `macos.xml` file from the git directory.
+This file defines the virtual machine.

-Edit the macos.xml to fit your needs
+Edit the `macos.xml` to fit your needs
 #### RAM
 `<memory unit='GB'>4</memory>`
 #### CPU Cores